Online Continual Adaptation with Active Self-Training: Conclusions and Limitations

 \section{Conclusions and Limitations}

 This paper studies an open problem for machine learning models to continually adapt to changing environments with limited labels, where previous works show limitations on realistic modeling and theoretical guarantees.
-To fill this gap, we formulate the OACA problem and propose OSAMD, an effective online active learning algorithm with the novel design of self-adaptation supported by theoretical guarantees.
-We show it can compete with the optimal model in hindsight with fast convergence, which is even better than full-label algorithms without self-adaptation in the separable case.
+To fill this gap, we formulate the OACA problem and propose OSAMD, an effective online active learning algorithm with the novel design of the online teacher-student structure.
+We show it can compete with the optimal model in hindsight with optimal convergence order.
 Experimental evaluations corroborate our theoretical findings and verify the efficacy of OSAMD.
 Our results take the first step towards online domain adaptation in continually changing environments.

-\textbf{Limitations}~~ In this work, we tradeoff the number of queries and regret in an implicit way by setting the parameter $\sigma$.
-When seeking the explicit way, we face the common challenge on the estimation of the expected queries in the online active learning literate~\citep{cesa2006worst,lu2016online}, and this becomes even harder under non-stationary settings.
-Although the limitation does not affect our experimental results and practical usage, we would like to establish a theory that reveals the query-regret tradeoff in future works.
+\paragraph{Limitations} In this work, we tradeoff the number of queries and regret in an implicit way by setting the parameter $\sigma$.
+When seeking the explicit way, we face the common challenge of estimating the expected queries in online active learning literate~\citep{cesa2006worst,lu2016online}, and this becomes even harder under non-stationary settings.
+Although the limitation does not affect our experimental results and practical usage, it remains a future theoretical interest.